Skip to content

 Understanding this, here are several physical security KPIs your business can track in the coming year under different categories.

-Prevention KPIs
+Prevention KPIs (Deter)

 How effective are you at implementing the physical security efforts your clients need?